Kurento/doc-kurento-readthedocs/source/tutorials/js/tutorial-recorder.rst

 the remote stream provided by the Kurento Media Server.

 Inside this function, a call to *generateOffer* is performed.
 This function accepts a callback in which the SDP offer is received.
-In this callback we create an instance of the *KurentoClient* class that will manage communications with the Kurento Media Server.
+In this callback, we create an instance of the *KurentoClient* class that will manage communications with the Kurento Media Server.
 So, we need to provide the URI of its WebSocket endpoint.
 In this example, we assume it's listening in port 8433 at the same